rioastamal-examples/introduction-to-dependency-injection-in-php/README.md

 ## About

 This example contains simple introduction to Dependency Injection (DI) in PHP.
-In my opinion Dependency Injection is design principle where dependencies of an object are provided (injected) as an argument rather than the object creating it internally inside its own class.
+In simple term Dependency Injection is design principle where dependencies of an object are provided (injected) as an argument rather than the object creating it internally inside its own class.